HealthEquityEvidenceCentre/HEEC/analysis/closures/README.md

 had the same practice code since they opened and still exist in the most recent records.

-To get a sense of the data, we plot the number of appearances of each practice code by year.
-If the number of registered patients or total payments are 0, the line is coloured red.

 ``` r
 library(magrittr)
 library(dplyr)